Sunday, August 31, 2025

 Al and I met when I was 43.
 He was 38; I think.
 Truth in gay men online encounters is subjective.
 That’s where the story begins.

 My life at forty - three was hanging in a balance, a single misstep threatening a plunge into the unknown.
 I was married with a wife and child, living in a conservative rural community.
 He lived an urban life, with his wife and daughter.
 We rarely touched on this part of our lives.
-Our chat room aliases ignored inconvenient tags like MGM (married gay male), GMK (Gay Married with Kids).
+Our chat room aliases ignored inconvenient tags like, MGM (married gay male), GMK (Gay Married with Kids).
 We disguised ourselves among the hidden.
 It was a schizophrenic existence.
 Our alternate selves never left our sides, providing ample room for guilt and self-doubt.

 Early on, I could tell that Al was a doting father to Marion, a high school senior.
 They would walk their dog around their neighbourhood, and she would chat about her life.
 Marion was bright and often challenged his conservative middle-class views on current events.
 He was proud of her independent nature.
 In some ways, I envied their relationship.
 My son Sheldon was about eight years old.
 He was already showing aspects of what would become his defiant and challenging personality.